 William and Helen Wise, of Wise Farms out of Mt.
 Olive North Carolina, readily share free samples of their homegrown Strawberries with a couple of customers visiting the North Carolina State Farmer’s Market in Raleigh.
 Many of the farmers hand out free samples throughout the year.
 Everything from strawberries, blueberries, peaches, apples, cantaloupe, watermelon, salsa and more are available for tasting as you stroll through the market.

 Helen and William Wise proudly display buckets of fresh ripe strawberries available at their booth.
 Helen told me they had been selling strawberries at market since October of last year from the “tunnel” type greenhouses they’re grown in.
 I was eager to turn one of these buckets of berries into some sweet strawberry syrup.
-Be sure to visit the Wise Farms booth when you shop the farmer’s market and online.
+Be sure to visit the Wise Farms booth when you shop the farmer’s market.
 They’re just one of many farmers that sell throughout the year at the Raleigh Farmers Market.
 Ask them to show you the pictures of the family while you’re there.

 Strawberry syrup recipe: You’ll need these ingredients.